-In a recent study, researchers sought to capture men’s own accounts of depression and anxiety.
+In a recent study, researchers sought to capture men’s accounts of depression and anxiety.
 They surveyed men about their nonclinical use of terms related to depression, anxiety, and distress.
 They also asked about the specific symptoms that men experience, such as Mood swings.
 While the study did not directly assess the causes of depression, it reveals that men are often depressed.

 Depression